karllessard/community/sigs/jvm/rfcs/20190904-java-tensors.md

 In some previous examples, some tensors are initialize using a new method called `row`.
-This method is intented to be added to the original [`NdArray` API](https://github.com/karllessard/community/blob/master/sigs/jvm/rfcs/20190606-java-tensor-io.md#ndarray-api) submitted in the previous RFC, with the objective of allowing the allocation and initialization of a small tensor in a single line that mimics what standard multidimensional Java arrays.
+This method is intented to be added to the original [`NdArray` API](https://github.com/karllessard/community/blob/master/sigs/jvm/rfcs/20190606-java-tensor-io.md#ndarray-api) submitted in the previous RFC, with the objective of allowing the allocation and initialization of a small tensor in a single line to mimics standard multidimensional Java arrays.

-The idea is to initialize data of each row of the `NdArray` individually as a sequence by calling `row(...)`, and then invoke the `done()` method to return the newly allocated `NdArray` instance.
-A "row" in this terminology means all vectors on the last axis (dimension) of an array.
+The idea is to initialize the data of each row of the `NdArray` sequentially by invoking `row(...)`, and then invoke the `done()` method to return the newly allocated `NdArray` instance.
+A "row" in this terminology means a vector on the last axis (dimension) of an array.

-Let's compare standard Java arrays with those new methods as they are used by tensors:
+Let's compare standard Java arrays with those new methods as they are used with tensors:
 ```java

 // Create a 2D matrix

 int[][] matrix2d_s = new int[][] { {1, 2}, {3, 4} };

 TInt32 matrix2d_t = TInt32.ofShape(2, 2).row(1, 2).row(3, 4).done();

 // Create a 3D matrix

 int[][][] matrix3d_s = new int[][][] { { {1, 2}, {3, 4} }, { {5, 6}, {7, 8} }, { {9, 10}, {11, 12} } };

 TInt32 matrix3d_t = TInt32.ofShape(3, 2, 2)
   .row(1, 2).row(3, 4)
   .row(5, 6).row(7, 8)